Individual Therapy

 -

-Some parts may try to protect us from pain, while others might carry wounds from the past, and together they can sometimes feel in conflict.
-Instead of trying to get rid of parts, IFS helps us listen to them, uncovering the helpful reasons behind their behaviors.
+Some “parts” may try to protect us from pain, while others might carry wounds from the past, and together they can sometimes feel in conflict.
+Instead of trying to get rid of parts, IFS helps us listen to them, uncovering the intention behind behaviors.

 Polyvagal Theory